jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 seeing more high\-impact attacks on critical infrastructures across all sectors in recent years, but nothing seems to compare to the Colonial Pipeline breach in terms of scope.
-This attack, which caused Colonial Pipeline to halt their operations for six days, caused major disruptions across the U.S a shortage of fuel, and a subsequent increase in gas prices.
+This attack, which caused Colonial Pipeline to halt their operations for six days, caused major disruptions across the U.S., a shortage of fuel, and a subsequent increase in gas prices.
 Not only did this incident demonstrate the significant and cascading impact of a well\-executed malware attack, but it also emphasized the importance of having sufficient cybersecurity defense mechanisms to protect critical infrastructure.